Life insurance for women

 We don’t know what the future holds, but we know that having life insurance can offer protection in the event that you develop a chronic condition, even for conditions like breast, reproductive cancer, or a hormonal disorder.

-When looking at your medical history, life insurance companies will also look at your family history for these types of conditions.
-Since the likelihood of developing breast cancer becomes greater with age, buying life insurance early in your life is the best way to ensure you won’t be placed into a lower health classification if you were to get sick.
+When looking at your medical history, insurance companies will also look at your family history for these types of conditions.
+Since the likelihood of developing breast cancer becomes greater with age, buying life coverage early in your life is the best way to ensure you won’t be placed into a lower health classification if you were to get sick.

 At LGA, applicants who have anxiety and/or depression can qualify for our preferred health classification (the second-best classification you can receive), even if you take prescription medication.
 We understand that women have more stressors to deal with than ever before and we offer support through budget-conscious, reliable life insurance.